-The Best DAW Controllers to improve your production workflow
+The Best DAW Controllers to Improve your Production Workflow

 Using a mouse exclusively can become too clinical, especially when trying to give your music a more organic feel.
 To overcome this obstacle, we’re checking out some of the best DAW controllers for your home studio setup.

-We’ve discussed various DAW systems recently, but external controllers become a considerable investment.
+We’ve discussed various DAW systems previously, but external controllers become a considerable investment.
 So the first thing to think about when deciding which one to go with is looking at what exactly you are planning to control.
 Is it your DAW’s transport controls?
 Faders?
 Or plug-ins?

 To be even more certain, it helps to know what kind of DAW user you are.
 As a mix engineer, for example, you’re probably going to be looking at something with 8 motorized faders and perhaps plug-in controls at a later stage.